pinglainstitute/energy-gdp-emissions/data/03_result_summary.md

 # Summary of Multivariate Deep Learning Experiments

-This summary shows the performance of four deep learning models (LSTM, Bi-LSTM, ED-LSTM, CNN) trained on different country groups to predict CO2 emissions for three target countries: The United States, China, and India
+This summary shows the performance metrics of four deep learning models (LSTM, Bi-LSTM, ED-LSTM, CNN) trained on different country groups to predict CO2 emissions for three target countries: The United States, China, and India

 ### Performance Summary: RMSE